dbeinhauer/mcs-source/working_log.md

 - model architecture corrected
     - the inhibitory layers should get excitatory input from the previous state (not the current)
 - we also started training on size of time intervals 20 instead of 5 as it looks 5 is very hard to train and training on 20 takes much less time
-    - also now training on size 0.1 of the original model (since we finetune the training procedure and resolve the bugs)
+    - also now training on size 0.1 of the original model (since we fine-tune the training procedure and resolve the bugs)

 # 21.10.2024
 - it seems that using residual connections inside complex neuron is much better than not using it

+# 24.10.2024
+- after several tests of model training on the size 0.25 we consider complex model much better than simple
+    - reached max CC `0.8` - almost our target
+    - it seems that best learning rate is `1e-05`
+    - it seems that `20` epochs is ideal number for training
+    - the complex model does not seem to be overtraining yet
+        - while model trained it stayed at similar CC
+    - training is much stable than using simple model
+- the residual connections are not probably better
+    - till now model without residual connections are better a little bit
+- CC over `0.7` is stable reachable